logonlabs/logonlabs-java/README.md

 ---
 ### SSO Login QuickStart

-The StartLogin function in the JS library begins the Logon Labs managed SSO process.
-Configuration is required at https://logonlabs.com/app/#app-settings.
-Once the `Callback Url` has been configured for your application you can consume the payload sent to your page.
+The StartLogin function in the JS library begins the LogonLabs managed SSO process.

 >Further documentation on starting the login process via our JavaScript client can be found at our GitHub page [here](https://github.com/logonlabs/logonlabs-js)